 RESULTS: There were 12 participants in each study group (N = 48).
 There was good interrater reliability (κ = 0.70).
 Total scores improved significantly as the level of training increased: medical student = 10.3 (2.7), PGY 1-2 = 12.3 (6.2), PGY 3-4 = 13.7 (3.2), and attending physicians = 12.8 (3.7) (P = 0.03).
 Seventy-five percent of participants did not address preventing recurrence of the error.
 Fifty-six percent offered no apology or only offered it with prompting from the patient; only 23% offered an apology with the initial disclosure.

 CONCLUSIONS: We demonstrated suboptimal adherence to best practices guidelines for error disclosure when providers are assessed in an immersive simulation setting.
 Despite a correlation in performance of medical error disclosure with increased physician experience, this study suggests that healthcare providers may need additional training to comply with safe practice guidelines for disclosure of unanticipated adverse events.

 Crimmins, Ashley C; Wong, Ambrose H; Bonz, James W; Tsyrulnik, Alina; Jubanyik, Karen; Dziura, James D; Dodge, Kelly L; and Evans, Leigh V, ""To Err Is Human" but Disclosure Must be Taught: A Simulation-Based Assessment Study."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 111.